Dacia Sandero Stepway (2013-present)

 Essential, Comfort, SE Twenty

-Dacia has decided to skip the Access trim that's available with the standard Sandero hatchback and instead opted to open Stepway proceedings with Essential spec instead.
+Dacia decided to skip the Access trim that's available with the standard Sandero hatchback and instead opted to open Stepway proceedings with Essential spec instead.
 You get some basic comforts, inclding a height adjustable steering wheel and driver's seat, air-conditioning and DAB radio with Bluetooth connectivity and AUX/USB inputs.
 But that's the extent of it, with everything else being placed into the 'essential' braket in terms of safety tech and... four wheels.

 A small step up from there and you reach Comfort trim.
 For your extra cash you get some chrome interior trim and a leather gear knob, cruise control, rear parking sensors, and elecrtric and heated door mirrors.
 You also get a seven-inch touchscreen display with Android Auto and Apple CarPlay and built-in sat-nav.

 At the top of this, admittedly rather short tree, we have SE Twenty.
 These models add a splash of colour and syle, with 16-inch 'alloy-look' wheels and some SE Twenty badges splashed around the interior and exterior.
-You also get a rear-view camera as standard.
+You also get a reversing camera as standard.